xiuheng-wang/Demo_code_daGFSS/README.md

 # Demo_code_daGFSS
-A demo MATLAB code of the paper "Distributed Change Detection in Streaming Graph Signals".
+A simple demo MATLAB code of the paper "Distributed Change Detection in Streaming Graph Signals".